LinuxForHealth/FHIR/fhir-install/src/main/docker/ibm-fhir-schematool/DESIGN.md

 1. Check if **BEHAVIOR** set to OFFBOARD:
     1. If not `BEHAVIOR['OFFBOARD']`, skip.
     1. If `BEHAVIOR['OFFBOARD']`, proceed.
-1. Check if Db2:
-    1. If Db2, then deallocate tenant
-    1. If not Db2, then proceed.
-1. If (Db2 and no more tenants) or Postgres, then proceed:
     1. Drop FHIR Schema
     1. Drop Java Batch
     1. Drop OAuth